Advocacy Banner

 School board members can help their districts by building collaborative relationships with their legislators.
 There are many ways to do this:

-• Explain how proposed legislation would affect your district.
+• Explain how the proposed legislation would affect your district.
 Give actual data and reasons specific to your district.
 Give them a reason they should support or oppose the bill.
 Tell them about any unintended consequences you perceive to be in a bill.

 • Offer to be a source of reliable information or a sounding board for the legislator on education-related bills.